The Perfect LUV Tape: Songs

-The opening track, "Do What I Want", features a "glistening trap beat" and lyrics referencing Uzi's earlier song "Money Longer".
+The opening track, "Do What I Want", features a "glistening trap beat" and lyrics referencing Uzi's debut single "Money Longer".
 Sheldon Pearce of Pitchfork wrote that it introduces Uzi's "sense of newfound freedom" and includes "effortless, earwormy" hooks.
-"Of Course We Ghetto Flowers" pairs melodic vocals with the lyric "You a broke boy got bad luck, don't even talk to me", which Pearce described as central to the tape's fascination with love and status.
+He also praised the Don Cannon and Maaly Raw production, describing its alternating and interlocking synthesizer riffs as complementing the song's carefree atmosphere.
+Bianca Giulione of Highsnobiety compared the song to "Money Longer", describing it as one of Uzi's most optimistic and uplifting tracks, and praised the production by Don Cannon and Maaly Raw for its hazy, melodic synthesizers.
+"Of Course We Ghetto Flowers", featuring Playboi Carti and Offset, pairs melodic vocals with the lyric "You a broke boy got bad luck, don't even talk to me", which Pearce described as central to the mixtape's fascination with love and status.
 Sputnikmusic highlighted the song's "youthful exuberance" and called it "excitingly fun".
+Giulione praised the performances of Uzi, Carti, and Offset, writing that all three artists brought their "mumble-esque A-game", while also highlighting Maaly Raw's "raw" and "wavy" production.
 Brian Duricy of PopMatters wrote that "Original Uzi (4 of Us)" showcases Uzi's confidence and "feel-good brags", while Lyons called the track "gorgeously hyperactive".
 Pearce also mentioned Zaytoven's "Money Mitch" and DP Beats' "I Can Drive" as stylistic variations.

-Sputnikmusic described "Money Mitch" as "hard-hitting" and "Sideline Watching (Hold Up)" as featuring "syrupy and bouncing vocals", observing that each track "has its own idiosyncratic ability to brighten the mood".
-"Ronda (Winners)", produced by Metro Boomin and Cueatz, was called "one of 2016's few inventive takes" on the tropical sound by Patrick Lyons of HotNewHipHop.
+"Money Mitch", produced by Zaytoven, was described by Sputnikmusic as "hard-hitting".
+Michael Saponara of Billboard praised Uzi's rapping, highlighting their "diverse array of flows", and described that the song's title references the character Mitch, portrayed by Mekhi Phifer in the 2002 film Paid in Full.
+"Sideline Watching (Hold Up)" was described by Sputnikmusic as featuring "syrupy and bouncing vocals", observing that each track "has its own idiosyncratic ability to brighten the mood".
+"Erase Your Social", produced by Lyle LeDuff and Don Cannon, features a slower vocal cadence over melodic production and samples Witt Lowry's "Wake Up".
+Saponara also highlighted the song's lyrical references to social media platforms.
+"Ronda (Winners)", produced by Metro Boomin and Cubeatz, was called "one of 2016's few inventive takes" on the tropical sound by Patrick Lyons of HotNewHipHop.
+Giulione characterized the track as featuring a marimba-inspired beat, reverb-heavy vocals, and an inspirational tone, suggesting it served as a tribute to mixed martial artist Ronda Rousey.
 "Seven Million", featuring Future and produced by Nard & B, contains "astronautical space screeches" and was described by Andy Kellman as a "straightforward and effective Future collaboration".
 Sputnikmusic referred to it as a "speaker-slapping" highlight.
+Giulione praised Future's cadence and highlighted Uzi's performance, writing that they transitioned seamlessly between melodic verses and ad-libs over what she described as one of the mixtape's strongest and most unconventional beats.